ByeSeeChairTen/payload-magic-login/README.md

 # Payload Plugin Template

+## THIS IS A PACKAGE IN PROGRESS - DON'T USE YET

 A template repo to create a [Payload CMS](https://payloadcms.com) plugin.

 Payload is built with a robust infrastructure intended to support Plugins with ease.
 This provides a simple, modular, and reusable way for developers to extend the core capabilities of Payload.